daveliepmann/uruk/README.md

-# xray-charlie-charlie
+# uruk

 A Clojure library for the MarkLogic XML Content Connector for Java (XCC/J).
-Currently in alpha.
-Not yet on Clojars.
+Made to help you access your Enterprise NoSQL database from Clojure.

-The name comes from the [International Radiotelephony Spelling Alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).
+Named after the ancient Sumerian city-state where some of the oldest known documents have been found.
+One can see Uruk as perhaps the first document database–and it certainly wasn’t organized relationally.

 Sponsored by [LambdaWerk](https://lambdawerk.com/home).